Jon Moxley: IWGP United States Heavyweight Champion (2019–2021)

 On October 13, after he was unable to defend the United States Heavyweight Championship in a scheduled match against Robinson due to travel issues stemming from Typhoon Hagibis, Moxley agreed to vacate the championship.
 He was replaced in the match by Lance Archer, who defeated Robinson to win the championship.
-On December 9, Moxley returned and interrupted Archer after his final match in the 2019 World Tag League tournament, attacking both Archer and Minoru Suzuki before challenging the former to a Texas Deathmatch for the United States Heavyweight Championship at Wrestle Kingdom 14 in January 2020.
-During the first night of the event, he defeated Archer by knockout to capture the championship for the second time, and subsequently successfully retained the championship against Robinson the following night, ending their long-running feud.
-After the match, he was confronted and beaten down by Suzuki.
-Moxley successfully defended the championship against Suzuki at The New Beginning in Osaka in February.
-This would be Moxley's final match in NJPW for over a year, due to travelling issues relating to the COVID-19 pandemic.
+Moxley regained the title at Wrestle Kingdom 14 in January 2020, defeating Lance Archer in a Texas Deathmatch, and subsequently successfully retained the championship against Robinson the following night.
+Moxley successfully defended the championship against Minoru Suzuki at The New Beginning in Osaka in February, which was Moxley's final match in NJPW for over a year, due to travelling issues relating to the COVID-19 pandemic.
 On August 1, Moxley surpassed Kenny Omega as the longest reigning United States Heavyweight Champion.

-On the January 29, 2021, episode of Strong, Moxley returned after an eleven-month absence and attacked Kenta, who had earned a future United States Heavyweight Championship match the previous year by winning the New Japan Cup USA.
-The match took place at The New Beginning USA on February 26, where Moxley defeated Kenta to retain the championship.
-Through NJPW's partnership with AEW, Moxley successfully defended the United States Heavyweight Championship against Yuji Nagata on the May 12 episode of AEW's television show Dynamite, marking the first time a NJPW championship was defended at an AEW event.
+Moxley returned to NJPW on their United States events of Strong, retaining the title against Kenta at The New Beginning USA on February 26.
+Through NJPW's partnership with AEW, Moxley successfully defended the United States Heavyweight Championship on AEW events against Yuji Nagata and Karl Anderson.
+He lost the title back to Lance Archer in a Texas Deathmatch, ending his record-breaking reign at 564 days.

-At AEW's Fyter Fest event on July 14, Moxley again successfully defended the title against Karl Anderson.
-However, on the second night of Fyter Fest the following week, Moxley lost the championship to Lance Archer in a Texas Deathmatch, ending his record-breaking reign at 564 days with five successful defenses.
-At the Resurgence event on August 14, Moxley teamed with Nagata to face The Good Brothers, but they were defeated.